-Which Are The Responsibilities Of The Employee in Filing For A Workers’ Compensation Claim?
+What are the Responsibilities of the Employee in Filing for a Workers’ Compensation Claim?

 Any employer with more than three employees is required by the North Carolina law to have workers’ compensation insurance.
 Although this is the case, employees also have a responsibility to obey all set rules for them to receive compensation.
 Examples of the set rules include following all safety measures in place, wearing protective gear, reporting all accidents within thirty days, employees should accept reasonable medical treatment, prove that the accident did not occur due to their own negligence, and so on.

 It is quite normal for an employee to be worried when facing off with the employer.
-However, there is nothing to be worried about because the law cautions employers about discriminating employees about workers’ compensation.
+However, there is nothing to be worried about because the law cautions employers about discriminating against employees who file for workers’ compensation.
 Clearly, employers are not happy when there are a lot of claims because it may increase their insurance rates.
 However, do not worry about this because the law protects all employees against demotion or sacking simply because of filing a claim.

-Does Workers’ Compensation Claim Have A Statute Of Limitation In Morrisville, NC?
+Does a Workers’ Compensation Claim Have a Statute of Limitations in Morrisville, NC?

 According to North Carolina law, independent contractors are not eligible to file for workers’ compensation benefits.
 That is because, legally, an independent contractor is both an employee and an employer.
 Nonetheless, there are few clauses of the law that offers some lifeline to independent contractors, which makes them eligible to receive some compensation.